2018CS303/assignments-muditabaid/IMT2016038docker_case_study/IMT2016038docker.md

             docker create -it --name $user docker_trial_image /bin/bash done < $file
         ```
 2. Run the shell script `create_userContainers.sh` and fill the entries in `users.txt`.
-This creates a docker container corresponding to each username from `user.txt`.
+This creates a docker container corresponding to each username from `users.txt`.
 3. The user can then use the allocated container using `userContainer.sh` script.
     - `userContainer.sh`
         ```sh